stephanbcbauer/standards.catena-x.github.io/docs/internal/how-to-onboard-teams-to-any-environment.md

 Prerequisites:

-- GitHub username, Full Name or email address of person to onboard
+- GitHub username, full name or email address of person to onboard
 - GitHub team name to invite someone to (the team must have been created by DevSecOps team)

 To invite a person to a specific GitHub team, follow these steps: